 Almond Milk – 4 cups (use regular whole or 2% milk if you like)

 Sunflower seeds – 2 tbsp

 - Heat almond milk along with all the spices except for the saffron.
-As soon as it starts to boil, turn the heat to medium and let it simmer.
+As soon as it starts to boil, turn the heat to medium and let it simmer for 20 minutes.